aarshitaacharya/littleLlamaLab/README.md

 17. **Music Player**
     - Keep it simple and melodious with a minimalist music player designed for one song at a time, providing a clean and focused audio experience for your favorite track.

+18. **Stop Watch**
+    - Harness the power of precision with a straightforward stopwatch.
+Track time effortlessly, whether for workouts or productivity and enjoy a seamless and accurate timing experience.

 ## Getting Started

 Clone the repository to your local machine and explore the projects individually.
 Each project is contained within its directory, with necessary instructions and resources.